UTDQi/Elvis_Analysis/README.md

-# Reflection 5
+# Analyzing Elvis Presley: The Increasing Energy Levels in Fan Preferences

 ## Overview

-This repo is for paper on analysis on Reflection 5.
+This repo is for paper on analysis on Elvis Presley data form Spotify.

 ## File Structure